Barbapulpe/xmpp-ap-bridge/README.md

 Each bot listens to incoming messages and notifications, and calls the shared library to process events and parse the messages for commands.
 A second temporary connection will be initiated when sending a message from one of the two bots directly to the user in the other world.

 User registration, blocklists and communication ID's are all managed in a local database, we do not use blocking of accounts from the bots themselves.
-Messages' ID's are necessary to collect to manage the "reply / send again" feature, as all communications appear to be with/from the bots from the user perspective, so we need to register the upstream message ID.
+Messages' ID's are collected to manage the "reply / send again" feature, as all communications appear to be with/from the bots from the user perspective, so we need to register the upstream message ID.
 All such ID's and metadata are deleted after the configured retention period.

 As an exception, blocked domain lists are stored in files rather than database: this is to allow for manual editing or importing of lists of domains, although everything can be managed using bot commands.